NigelEarle/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/S3-Glacier/README.md

 - Enables fast, easy and secure transfers of files over long distances between you and your end users and an S3 bucket.
 - Takes advantage of AWS Cloudfront global, distributed edge locations.
 - When data arrives at an edge location, it is then routed to Amazon S3 over an optimized network path.

+## S3 Encrytion and Security

+By default all newly created buckets are PRIVATE.
+You need to manually change permissions to access resources.
+You can set policies and permissions using either Access Control Lists or Bucket Policies.
+You have the ability to make a bucket private but all certian objects in that bucket to be public.

+### Logging

+S3 buckets can be configured to create access logs which log all requests made to that bucket.
+This can be done to another bucket through cross account access.

+### Encryption

+**4** different methods and **2** types of encryption for S3 buckets.

+- In transit - from client uploading to S3 bucket.
+	- Using SSL/TLS encryption.
+HTTPS

+- At Rest
+	- Server Side Encryption
+		- **SSE-S3** - S3 Managed key.
+Each object is encrypted with a unique key employing strong multi-factor encryption with rotating master key (AES-256 encryption).
+		- **SSE KMS** - AWS Key Management Service, Managed Keys.
+Similar to SSE-S3.
+Separate permissions for envelope key - key that protects data encryption key.
+Audit trail - when keys were used and who were using.
+		- **SSE-C** - Server Side Encryption with Customer Provided Keys.
+You manage encryption key.
+	- Client Side Encryption
+		- Encrypt data on client side and upload to S3